Home Cooking

 English Skills

 Practical use and development of ability to follow verbal and written instructions.
-Embedding of sequence and c of subject specific vocabulary relevant to learning activity, as well as thematic vocabulary where relevant.
+Embedding of sequence and of subject specific vocabulary relevant to learning activity, as well as thematic vocabulary where relevant.
 Pupils have regular opportunities to practice their speaking and listening skills.
 Opportunities for shared experience and discussion – social chit chat.
 Comparatives and superlatives

 Maths Skills

-Number is used regularly as are the skills of sorting and organising.
+Number is used regularly, as are the skills of sorting and organising.
 Weights, measures, volumes and the language of approximation.
 Use of scales and practical, concrete understanding of concepts such as temperature, surface area, thick/thin, big/small, bigger/biggest etc. Help to understand object permanence.

 PSHE